NoFussComputing/git_configuration/docs/projects/git_configuration/submodule.md

 !!!
 Note
     This documentation is still a work in progress

 This task is designed to automate the updating of your repositories git submodules.
-Currently it supports being run from CLI or within the Gitlab CI/CD environment. to specifically run this group of tasks define the tag `--tags submodule`
+Currently it supports being run from CLI or within the Gitlab CI/CD environment.
+To specifically run this group of tasks define the tag `--tags submodule`.
+Another feature of this role, even though we try to compensate/correct errors during the play, is that if any task fails for whatever reason-Run the play again to resolve.

 ## Required Variables